Skip to main content Skip to footer

 Key takeaways

-• Milestones mark significant achievements, not tasks: unlike regular work items, milestones are zero-duration events that signal the completion of critical phases, approvals, or decision points.
+• Milestones mark significant achievements, not tasks: Unlike regular work items, milestones are zero-duration events that signal the completion of critical phases, approvals, or decision points.

-• Effective milestones are specific, measurable, and time-bound: each milestone should have clear criteria for success, a target date, and a meaningful impact on the project or business outcome.
+• Effective milestones are specific, measurable, and time-bound: Each milestone should have clear criteria for success, a target date, and a meaningful impact on the project or business outcome.

-• Five types of milestones cover the project lifecycle: initiation, stakeholder approval, execution, delivery, and benefits review.
+• Five types of milestones cover the project lifecycle: Initiation, stakeholder approval, execution, delivery, and benefits review.
 Milestones ensure visibility and alignment from start to finish.

-• Milestones help manage risks and dependencies: by segmenting projects into checkpoints, teams can identify delays, resource conflicts, and critical dependencies before they escalate into larger problems.
+• Milestones help manage risks and dependencies: By segmenting projects into checkpoints, teams can identify delays, resource conflicts, and critical dependencies before they escalate into larger problems.

 Try monday work management